Identification Canada FAQs | Police Clearance, Fingerprinting & Pardons

 Does it erase my criminal record?

-Many private employers and licensing bodies accept a suspension as proof of rehabilitation.
+In many cases, yes.
+Federal employers cannot discriminate based on a suspended record, and many private employers and licensing bodies view a suspension as evidence of rehabilitation.

 Digital Fingerprinting (Montreal) — FAQ